miloszaw/objIdentify/README.md

 - Professional-grade light</br>

-Proposed timeslot:</br>Easter Week - Mon 29.03 - Sun 04.04</br>This should create a nice dataset of 240-280 pictures
+Proposed timeslot:</br>Easter Week - Mon 29.03 - Sun 04.04</br>This should create a rich and controlled dataset of 240-280 pictures

 # Program Features
 <b> No information available at this time </b>